Tyrrrz/PolyShim/Readme.md

 var part = array[3..^1];
 ```

-### Method polyfills
+### Member polyfills

-**PolyShim** provides a number of extension methods that act as shims for instance methods that are not available natively on older target frameworks.
+**PolyShim** provides a number of extension members that act as shims for instance members that are not available natively on older target frameworks.
-These extension methods are typically defined within the global namespace, so they can be called on the corresponding types just like instance methods, without any additional `using` directives.
+These extension members are typically defined within the global namespace, so they can be called on the corresponding types just like instance members, without any additional `using` directives.

 For example, with **PolyShim** you can use the `String.Contains(char)` method (added in .NET Core 2.0) on any older version of .NET: